application traffic steering

 Example: Open Networking Foundation

-We also have the Open Networking Foundation ( ONF ) leverages SDN principles.
-Along with employing open-source platforms and defined standards to build and operate open networking.
-The ONF’s portfolio includes several areas such as mobile, broadband, and data center running on white box hardware.
+We also have the Open Networking Foundation ( ONF ), which leverages SDN principles, employs open-source platforms, and defines standards to build and operate open networking.
+The ONF’s portfolio includes several areas, such as mobile, broadband, and data centers running on white box hardware.

 Related: Before you proceed, you may find the following post helpful: